Jonnyauk/WP-CMS-Widget-Control/readme.txt

 * Custom Menu widget

 == Installation ==
-1. Upload \"wp-cms-widget-control\" directory to the \"/wp-content/plugins/\" directory.
+1. Upload `wp-cms-widget-control` directory to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the \"Plugins\" menu in WordPress.
+2. Activate the plugin through the `Plugins` menu in WordPress.
-3. Go to Settings->Widget Control in the admin area.
+3. Go to `Settings->Widget Control` in the admin area.
-4. Select options to remove widgets available in Appearance->Widgets.
+4. Select options to remove widgets available in `Appearance->Widgets` and `Customizer->Widgets`.

 == Frequently Asked Questions ==
-= What happens if I remove a widget that I am currently using? = **DO NOT do this!** It\'s best to remove the widgets from widget areas in Appearance->Widgets before removing any widgets using this plugin.
-Removed widgets will be removed *permanently* from your site (it won\'t go into inactive widgets) and all settings and configuration will be lost.
+= What happens if I remove a widget that I am currently using? = **DO NOT do this!** Remove the widgets from widget areas in Appearance->Widgets before removing any widgets using this plugin.
+Removed widgets will be removed *permanently* from your site (not into inactive widgets) and all settings and configuration will likely be lost!

 = Are settings saved for removed widgets? =
 No - all active, configured widget settings in your theme will be lost when you remove a widget using this plugin.
 It should only be used for widgets you do not want to use in your theme.